LukePappa/Ourism/text.md

-The fulfillment from purely existing is called Ennea.
+The fulfillment one may find in purely existing is called Ennea.
 One who cultivates Ennea is an Ourite.